Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 What Does Creatine Do?

 As a supplement, creatine adds to the existing creatine stores in our bodies.
 These stores are created internally by our bodies and from our food, such as red meat and fish.
-About 95% of creatine is stored in our muscles, and the rest is stored in the blood, brain, liver, and other tissues.
+About 95% of creatine is stored in our muscles; the rest is stored in the blood, brain, liver, and other tissues.

 Phosphocreatine is used in the energy system in the body that’s responsible for short, explosive efforts such as short track sprints, max lifts, and other intense, short-duration activities.

-Increasing the amount of phosphocreatine (PCr) improves the entire system, with the end result being increased muscular force and power and decreased fatigue.
+Increasing the amount of phosphocreatine (PCr) improves the entire system, with the result being increased muscular force and power and decreased fatigue.
 This allows us to push harder and for longer in the gym, which leads to more adaptations to training, a.k.a. more lean muscle mass and higher performance.

 Because creatine is stored in the cells, higher levels also mean slightly more water is pulled into the cells.